 Add to Siri Button Styles

 The Add to Siri button is available in several visual styles.
+In addition, you can customize the corner radius of the buttons to match your app's interface.

 Offering Multiple Siri Shortcuts

 If your app contains more than a few Siri Shortcuts, consider creating a dedicated area of the app to display them.
 A dedicated screen makes it easy for people to see all of your app’s shortcuts at a glance and to add the shortcuts they want to use.
+Alternatively, consider offering follow-up questions to support a couple of additional options for a single shortcut.

 Use an unambiguous title for your list of shortcuts.
 For example, using "Siri Shortcuts" for the navigation bar title clearly communicates the purpose of the screen.